GrugLikesRocks/Rising-Revenant/README.md

 To safeguard your outpost, you have multiple defense mechanisms to choose from:

-Food Storage: Vital to keep your explorers nourished and resilient against the plague.
+Food Storage: Vital to keep your revenants nourished and resilient against the plague.

 Barricade: A stronghold against the marauding goblin invaders.